Foster's Lager

-Foster's Lager is an internationally distributed brand of lager.
-It is owned by the international brewing group Asahi Group Holdings, and is brewed under licence in a number of countries, including its biggest market, the UK, where the European rights to the brand are owned by Heineken International.
+Foster's Lager is an internationally distributed brand of Australian lager.
+It is owned by the Japanese brewing group Asahi Group Holdings, and is brewed under licence in a number of countries, including its biggest market, the UK, where the European rights to the brand are owned by Heineken International.

-While Foster's is the largest-selling Australian beer brand in the world, it is not as popular and relatively rare compared with other beers in Australia, particularly when compared to other Carlton & United Breweries beers such as Victoria Bitter and Carlton Draught.
+While Foster's is the largest-selling Australian beer brand in the world, it is not widely drunk in Australia and is relatively rare compared with other beers in Australia, particularly when compared to current Carlton & United Breweries beers such as Victoria Bitter and Carlton Draught.

 History

 Foster's was created by two American brothers, William M. and Ralph R. Foster, who arrived in Melbourne from New York in 1886.
 The brothers began brewing Foster's Lager in November 1888.
 It was made available to the public from February 1889.
 The product was first exported in 1901, when bottles were sent to Australian combatants in the Boer War.

 In 1907, the company merged with five other brewing companies to form Carlton & United Breweries (CUB).
 Then only available in bottles, Foster's Lager was considered to be CUB's premium brand.

 In 1958, steel cans were introduced.
-Foster's Lager was first imported into the UK in 1971 and was launched in the US in 1972.
+Foster's Lager was first imported into the UK in 1971, and was launched in the US in 1972.

 Commencing 1981, the brand was brewed under licence in the UK by Watney Mann and Truman Brewers.
-This was the first time that Fosters had been available on draught anywhere in the world; in Australia it had only been available first in bottles, then later in cans.
-The draught product was based on Carlton Lager, another Carlton United Brewers product, and it was first brewed in the UK at the pilot brewery at Truman's Brick Lane Brewery in mid 1981.
-In 1986, Courage obtained the rights to brew and distribute Foster's alongside Watney Mann and Truman Brewers.
-In 1990, Courage took over Watney Mann and Truman Brewers following the pubs for breweries swap with WMTB's parent company Grand Met.
+In 1986, Courage Brewery obtained the rights to brew and distribute Foster's alongside Watney Mann and Truman Brewers, which Courage took over in 1990.

 In 2011, CUB and its product lines, including Foster's, were bought by the South African and British conglomerate SABMiller, which in turn was incorporated into the multinational (Belgian, Brazilian, and American) Anheuser-Busch InBev in 2016.
 In 2019, Anheuser-Busch InBev agreed to sell CUB including Fosters to Asahi Breweries.
 The deal was completed in 2020.